Morse Code Day!

 - Seven dit-lengths between words

 This timing is important in Morse code; there are timing constraints.
-If timing has to be flexible, then then a tap code is needed as in striking a spoon on a pipe.
+If timing has to be flexible, then a tap code might be needed as in striking a spoon on a pipe.
 If timing is very poor, some kind of framing is needed.

 Try It Yourself